lforst/glsp-vscode-integration/packages/vscode-integration/README.md

   onDidChangeCustomDocument: vscode.Event<vscode.CustomDocumentEditEvent<D>>;

   /**
-   * Register a client on the GLSP-VSCode adapter.
+   * Register a client on the GLSP-VSCode connector.
 All communication will subsequently
    * run through the VSCode integration.
 Clients do not need to be unregistered
    * as they are automatically disposed of when the panel they belong to is closed.
    *